Terence: Plays

 An Athenian farmer, Chremes, asks his neighbour Menedemus why he works all day on his farm.
 Menedemus says he is punishing himself for allowing his anger over his son Clinia's love affair with a poor girl to push the boy into going abroad on military service; he misses him terribly.
 On returning home Chremes finds that Clinia has returned and is visiting Chremes' son Clitipho.
-Chremes' wily slave Syrus brings Clinia's girlfriend Antiphila to Chremes' house; but he also brings Clitipho's girlfriend, the expensive courtesan Bacchis.
+Chremes' wily slave Syrus brings Clinia's girlfriend Antiphila to Chremes' house; but he also brings Clitipho's girlfriend, the courtesan Bacchis.
 To conceal Clitipho's affair, he says they will pretend to Chremes that Bacchis is Clinia's girlfriend, and that Antiphila is one of Bacchis's servants.
-In another ruse he suggests to Chremes that Chremes should persuade Menedemus to buy Antiphila so that Clinia can stay with Bacchis.
+In another ruse he suggests that Chremes should persuade Menedemus to buy Antiphila so that Clinia can stay with Bacchis.
 However, when Clitipho's mother discovers from a ring that Antiphila is her own daughter, whom Chremes had ordered to be exposed as a baby, this plan falls through.
 Undeterred, Syrus tricks Chremes into paying money to Bacchis for Antiphila's release.
 But when Chremes learns that it is Clitipho who is in love with Bacchis, he is furious, especially at the thought of how much Bacchis will cost.
 At first he threatens to disinherit Clitipho, but eventually he forgives him on condition that he agrees to marry a suitable girl at once.
 Clinia, meanwhile, is allowed to marry Antiphila.
 Syrus is also forgiven.